+The OPEN-DATABASE statement cannot be used if the database is assigned by means of LINK-NAME=DATABASE for BPRIVACY.
 The OPEN-DATABASE statement is always required for ONLINE-PRIVACY.
 In this case the configuration name of the independent DBH session is specified via LINK-NAME=DATABASE.